querycert/qcert/README.md

 line, you can do it as follows:

 ```
-java -cp bin testing.runners.RunJavascript \
+java -cp bin:../lib/gson-2.7.jar testing.runners.RunJavascript \
-     -input data/persons.json \
+     -input oql/persons.input \
 	 -runtime ../runtime/javascript/qcert-runtime.js \
-	 oql/test1.js
+	 oql/persons1.js
 ```

 The input data in [`data/persons.json`](./samples/data/persons.json) contains a collection of persons and a collection of companies in JSON format and can be used for all the tests.
-If you run test1, it should return all persons whose age is 32:
+If you run persons1, it should return all persons whose age is 32:

 ```